 San Francisco sightseeing attraction #10: Museums

-Bad news for museum lovers cause the SF MOMA is closed for renovation till 2016, but we have plenty more to keep your museum craving in check with the two awesome Legion of Honor and Asian Arts Museum, the former being a tad bit more favored owing to its breath taking location.
+Starting off with SF MOMA with the largest collection of modern art in North America and also an amazing restaurant In-situ that you totally need to check out.
+There two awesome fine arts museums as well, aka Legion of Honor and Asian Arts Museum, the former being a tad bit more favored owing to its breath taking location.
 Both museums are must visits for the art lover in you and have a very impressive collection of art, namely renaissance and baroque period at LOH (plus the largest collection of Auguste Rodin’s works outside of Paris) and South Asian art at the Asian Art Musuem.
 Plus as is customary with any museum worth its salt, there are special exhibits as well.
 Here is a former blog post on LOH plus more information here on the Asian Art Museum.
 Those curious at heart and with a scientific bend of mind will love the California Academy of Sciences and the The Exploratorium, a must visit for folks of all ages!
 If you feel that both are overcrowded with kids sapping you off your sanity, you would be better off attending these at night when they open their gates for adults only hours, termed “museum nightlife”.

 San Francisco sightseeing attraction #11: Ferry Building

 The Ferry Building or Pier 1 was the erstwhile port of San Francisco and at present is the home to many local merchants, shops and restaurants.
 In addition, there is a humongous farmers’ market (the larger open air market in North America) year round that is not to be missed, especially on Saturdays.
 A must, must, must visit for a bite to eat or a gift to buy or for strolling through the din and bustle of the market to take in all of California’s rich bounty.
 Also, spectacular view of the Bay Bridge that is hard to pass up.